openath/athlib/docs/source/athlib.rst

 Python library
 ==============

+The athlib package requires a python >= 3.8.0; attempt to install in lesser pythons will/may result in error messages.

 Note that all functions are available in the top level `athlib` package, even though they may be defined in submodules.